 We have reached number one on our list and taking the spot is none other than Moonlight.
 It’s hard to put into words the impact this film has had on audiences being relatable to many.

 The struggle of Chiron is one that gripped many people and a story that will stay with us for a long time.
 The film is an account of Chron’s life growing up as a back teem, surrounded by drugs, struggling with his sexuality.

-Followed by neglect from his mother and being an outcast from society, we follow Chron through a series of life events like his encounters with a drug dealer called Juan and sexual experiences.
+Followed by neglect from his mother and being an outcast from society, we follow Chron through a series of life events like his encounters with a drug dealer called Juan and his sexual experiences.